 It shouldn't really come as a surprise that a venue called Milwaukee Brat House would become a hit.
 As you'd expect from the name, Milwaukee Brat House serves a scrumptious traditional Milwaukee-style brat, alongside plenty of other Milwaukee favorites, while also serving a great, comfortable place to watch a game – or, in the case of the Brewers, shuttle over to one.

 1033 N. Old World Third St., (414) 897-8320

-Oak Barrel is one of the newest residents on Old World Third Street, taking the place of the former Comedy Cafe and Giovanni's.
-Inside, you'll now find – fittingly – a whole lot of oak barrels, putting the focus bar and restaurant's focus on craft beers and whiskey as well as harkening back to the building's history as a hardware store.
+Taking the place of the former Comedy Cafe and Giovanni's, you'll now find – fittingly – a whole lot of oak barrels, emphasizing the bar and restaurant's focus on craft beers and whiskey as well as harkening back to the building's history as a hardware store.
 It's an Oak Barrel of fun!
 (I'm sorry, I'm sorry, I'm trying to remove it.)

 Old German Beer Hall

 1009 N. Old World Third St., (414) 226-2728